-This is the second semester I have used this current book.
-My first choice of book went out of print.
+On using this current book, the first choice of book went out of print.
 This book is written at a higher level than I would like, which means you may have to do a bit of your own studying to figure out what the book is talking about in some sections.
 If you run into a math term or concept you're unfamiliar with, ask me about it and do your own research.
 I will gladly help you understand.